Men's golf shoe buying guide: How to get the most for your money plus some recommendations

 From traditional offerings by well-known brands to some niche and small-batch options, consider this your ultimate golf shoe guide.

-(Note: This article will be periodically updated as we review more new golf shoe models.
-Please bookmark this page for easy reference.
-GolfPass shall earn a commission on certain products linked in this article.)
+(Note: Updated in June, 2026.
+Please bookmark this guide for easy reference.
+GolfPass may earn a commission on certain products linked below.)

-The last thing you want to encounter at the outset of an epic golf trip is a blister because of ill-fitting or just shoddily made golf shoes.
+The last thing you want to encounter at the outset of an epic golf trip is a blister because ill-fitting, insufficiently broken-in or just plain poorly made golf shoes.
 And while a truly excellent pair of high-quality golf socks can help make up for some imperfections, a great pair of golf shoes is essential to enjoying the game.

 How to buy the best golf shoes for you: 5 tips